xonq/tutorials/orthofiller.md

 <br />

 #### 1) Procure raw data
 Gather at least 10 species' `.gff3` gene coordinate files and their corresponding assemblies.
-These can be downloading from NCBI, JGI, or any other genome portal or you can grab them using the [database](https://gitlab.com/xonq/scripts/-/blob/master/README.md#installing-database).
+These can be downloaded from NCBI, JGI, or any other genome portal or you can grab them using the [database](https://gitlab.com/xonq/scripts/-/blob/master/README.md#installing-database).
 NOTE - this conversion works for JGI `.gff` as well, but due to the incongruent nature of `.gff`, files from other sources, like Maker, may be incompatible.

 Activate the container and convert each `.gff3` to a `.gtf` compatible with OrthoFiller.
 ```